Welcome to OCPS

 Partnership for Workplace Mental Health

 The Partnership for Workplace Mental Health is a program of the American Psychiatric Association Foundation, a subsidiary of the American Psychiatric Association.
 The Partnership works with businesses to ensure that employees and their families living with mental illness, including substance use disorders, receive effective care.
 It does so in recognition that employers purchase healthcare for millions of American workers and their families.
+You are invited to subscribe to the free monthly Mental Health Works newletter.
 Learn more at www.workplacementalhealth.